Restoration

 Salmon Toss

-Each year, the riparian ecosystem of the Little Qualicum River is enhanced by the transport and distribution of salmon carcasses along the upstream banks of the river.
-Over a two day period, volunteers collect salmon carcasses from the river at the fish hatchery, load them onto a truck with the assistance of a conveyor belt (see photo at right) and unload them at a number of locations further upstream.
+Salmon TossEach year, the riparian ecosystem of the Little Qualicum River is enhanced by the transport and distribution of salmon carcasses along the upstream banks of the river.
+Over a two day period, volunteers collect salmon carcasses from the river at the fish hatchery, load them onto a truck with the assistance of a conveyor belt and unload them at a number of locations further upstream.
+Tom Russell shows off his "big catch" in the photo at right.
 The carcasses provide valuable nutrients for aquatic species and insects which in turn provide food for young fish.
-In November 2012, we moved about 11 tons of chum, some of them to new places further up in the watershed of the Little Qualicum River.

 Beach Creek